tildeholmqvist/happyroom/README.md

 #### Order Summary
 ![Order Summary](/docs/readme_images/order-summary.png)
 - The order summary section provides an overview of the products to be purchased, including their details.
-- It showcases the product name and image, quantity, subtotal, delivery cost, and grand total.products and the subtotal, delivery and grandtotal.
+- It showcases the product name and image, quantity, subtotal, delivery cost, and total.
 - Clicking on the product image within the order summary redirects the user to the respective product detail page.

 #### Payment